-Evan has trained at York University, Sheridan College and has his Professional Training Certificate in Theatre of the Oppressed from London, England where he trained with Augusto Boal.
-He is a member of the Lincoln Center Directors Lab, Chicago Directors Lab, the Playwrights Guild of Canada, the Tarragon Playwright’s Unit and an associate member of the SDC.
-He was also a resident artist at Robert Wilson’s Watermill Center.
-He’s been nominated for the John Hirsch Directing Prize, the Tom Hendry Award, the Herman Voaden National Playwriting Prize, Broadwayworld Awards and a two time finalist for the Charles Abbott Directing Fellowship.
-He’s spent the last 5 years at Theatre Under the Stars in Houston, Texas, where he’s directed James and the Giant Peach at Miller Outdoor Theatre, works as an Associate in the Education Department, has been the Artistic Assistant for the company, and is Head of Acting on the Faculty of the Humphreys School of Music Theatre.
-He is currently the Artistic Director of the Eclipse Theatre Company.
+Evan trained at York University, Sheridan College and has his Professional Training Certificate in Theatre of the Oppressed from London, England where he trained with Augusto Boal.
+He is a member of the Lincoln Center Directors Lab, Chicago Directors Lab, the Playwrights Guild of Canada, the Tarragon Playwright’s Unit and an Associate Member of the SDC and was a resident artist at Robert Wilson’s Watermill Center.
+He’s been nominated for a Dora Award, the John Hirsch Directing Prize, Tom Hendry Award, Herman Voaden National Playwriting Prize, two Broadwayworld Awards and a two time finalist for the Charles Abbott Directing Fellowship.
+He’s spent the last 6 years at Theatre Under the Stars in Houston, Texas, where he’s directed James and the Giant Peach at Miller Outdoor Theatre, works as an Associate in the Education/Community Engagement Department, has been the Artistic Assistant for the company, and is Head of Acting for the Humphreys School of Music Theatre.
+He is currently the Artistic Director of Eclipse Theatre Company.
 Their inaugural production of Kiss of the Spider Woman garnered 6 Dora nominations and one win.
 His book, “The Director’s Lab” will be published in 2019 with Playwrights Canada Press.
 His work has been published in Germany, Canada and the USA. www.evantsitsias.com

 ESTHER JUN originally trained as an actor in NYC and completed her directing degree at Drama Centre London in 2006.
 She was the Assistant Artistic Director at Tarragon Theatre from 2016-18.
 She was part of the 2016 Michael Langham Workshop for Classical Direction, and was the 2015 Neil Munro Intern Director at the Shaw Festival.
 She is a member of the Lincoln Center Directors Lab 2010, and a founding member of Directors Lab North.